LeozinH1/teste-signoweb/backend/README.md

 # Getting Started with Backend

-This project uses the [Express](https://expressjs.com/). for handle http requests.
+This project uses the [Express](https://expressjs.com/) to handle http requests and [Typeorm](https://typeorm.io/) to database manipulate data.

 ## Available Scripts